emillymaia/Kaira/privacy.md

 - How to contact us.

 1. Who should use our app
-BuddyCare is an application designed for those who want to take care of their pet's life in a more active way, providing a more practical and pleasant way of remembering important activities for their pet.
+Kaira is an application designed for those who want to take care of their pet's life in a more active way, providing a more practical and pleasant way of remembering important activities for their pet.
 The app offers the possibility to create a virtual avatar of your pet and through it monitor the important activities of your routine related to hygiene and leisure time.
 Featuring cross-platform synchronization and a companion app for WatchOS, the main purpose of the application is to provide a cross-platform tool that helps you take better care of your pet at all times.

 2. What resources we use and what we do with them
 The application has visual and interactive resources, featuring an avatar in pixel art and an interface created from arts from authorial production.
 In addition, the app has cross-platform support, being present on both iOS and WatchOS devices.